neok/oioi-documentation/docs/calls/user_get_bills.rst

 200 OK
    The request was processed successfully.
 401 Unauthorized
-   The username, rfid or token does not exist.
+   The token, username or identifier type were incorrect.

 Examples
 --------